List of alien races in Marvel Comics: Morani

-The Morani are a semi-humanoid race with green skin and hair, averaging 19 ft 6 in in height.
+The Morani are a semi-humanoid species with green skin and hair, averaging 19 ft 6 in in height.
 Some Morani possess the ability to project bioelectric energy.
-Morani come from the planet Moran, fourth from the sun in the Jark star system in the Andromeda galaxy.
-A party of Morani once attacked one of the Watchers.
-First seen in Tales of Suspense #58 (October 1964).
+Morani come from the planet Moran, fourth from the sun in the Jark star system in the Andromeda Galaxy.

 Mummudrai

-The Mummudrai, also called Revenants, are a psychic energy wraith-like race of extra-dimensional origin.
+The Mummudrai, also called Revenants, are a psychic energy-based species of extra-dimensional origin.
 They represent the perfected anti-self of every being they're born alongside of in the universe, a malicious and evil species hailing from the darkest regions of the Astral Plane called Underworld.
 The mummudrai have the inherent ability to manipulate genetic and cellular matter at a near biomolecular level to fabricate bodies of their own or hideously degrade the biophysical structure of others.
 They jealously long to reach the physical plane and usurp their counterparts' place in it, many having access to mental powers on top of all their twin's fullest potential on hand.
 Cassandra Nova, an enemy of the X-Men, is a Mummudrai and Charles Xavier's twin sister.
-First seen in New X-Men #125 (June 2002).

 Myndai

-The Myndai are a humanoid race which appears very similar to Earth humans.
-The Myndai were once members of the federation of alien races called the Charter (along with the Lem, Lumina, and Nanda).
+The Myndai are a humanoid species which appears very similar to Earth humans.
+The Myndai were once members of the federation of species called the Charter (along with the Lem, Lumina, and Nanda).
 They were engaged in a galaxy-wide war with the Lumina, and some were placed on Earth in suspended animation eons ago as sleeper agents.
-First seen in Shogun Warriors #1 (February 1979).

 N

 Nanda

-The Nanda are a semi-humanoid race with light green skin and large ovular heads, which average 6 ft in height.
-They come from the planet Nanda, second from the sun in the Particulus star system in the Milky Way galaxy.
-They are members of the federation of alien races called the Charter (along with the Lem, Lumina, and Myndai).
-First seen in Shogun Warriors #19 (August 1980).
+The Nanda are a semi-humanoid species with light green skin and large ovular heads, which average 6 ft in height.
+They come from the planet Nanda, second from the sun in the Particulus star system in the Milky Way.
+They are members of the alien federation called the Charter (along with the Lem, Lumina, and Myndai).

 Nicanthans

-The Nicanthans are a race of humanoid hammerhead shark-like aliens that come from the planet Nicanthus Prime in the Negative Zone.
+The Nicanthans are a hammerhead shark-like species from the planet Nicanthus Prime in the Negative Zone.

 Nuwali

-First seen in Ka-Zar the Savage #34, the Nuwali created the Savage Land for the Beyonders.
+The Nuwali created the Savage Land for the Beyonders.
 They appear like hunched-over reptilians with massive, boxy trunks and short limbs.

 Nymenians

-The Nymenians are a humanoid hippopotamus-like race with light purple skin that averages 6 ft 4 in in height.
+The Nymenians are a humanoid hippopotamus-like species with light purple skin that averages 6 ft 4 in in height.
 Their home planet is Eomuma, fourth from the sun in the Myunimo star system in the Andromeda galaxy.
 The Nymenians live in tribal clans.
-First seen in Hercules #1 (September 1982).